 Undergraduate / Graduate Combined Course: Innovating Legal Services

 Spring -- Innovating Legal Services, Law 672A.
+This project-based course exposes the ways in which America’s civil legal system fails to provide justice for all, explores innovations targeted at addressing that systemic failure, and empowers students to design and launch solutions to the justice gap.
 The majority of Americans can’t afford to hire counsel when confronted with a civil legal need.
 As a result, they attempt to navigate the civil legal system without representation, or simply do not engage with the system at all.
 What are the societal implications of that system failure, and what can we do to change the status quo?
+In this course, students will engage with various community stakeholders to understand: (1) what the civil legal system was designed to do; (2) the role that legal professionals have traditionally played in that civil legal system; and (3) how we might reform and improve traditional service models using creative and disruptive problem-solving skills.
+Community participants will be invited to collaborate on problem identification and solution building.
 Each semester, the course will focus on a particular avenue of legal service and explore what’s working and what’s not, with the goal of generating creative solutions.
-Guest participants from the community will be invited to work with students in problem identification and solution building.
-In Spring 2019, this course will be co-taught by incoming State Bar President Jeffrey Willis.
+In 2020-2021, this course is focused on leveraging regulatory reform efforts in Utah to design new pathways to legal empowerment for people experiencing medical debt.
+In Spring 2019, this course produced the Licensed Legal Advocate pilot - the first model in the country to extend the provision of legal advice by non‐lawyers to a marginalized population.

 Undergraduate Course: Visualizing Justice

 Spring -- Visualizing Justice, LAW/ART 360.
 This is a 3-credit, interdisciplinary course that combines legal, art and design concepts to explore: (1) what are legal rights; (2) how do we communicate legal rights; (3) how do we navigate legal processes; (4) how can art and design inform how legal rights and legal information are conveyed, in order to empower people and make legal systems more accessible and navigable?
-This course is co-taught by associate art professor Kelly Leslie.
+This course is co-taught by i4J Director Stacy Butler and associate art professor Kelly Leslie.
+In Spring 2021, this course will be guest-taught by Hallie Jay Pope of the Graphic Advocacy Project.